Many homeowners ask themselves: How to get stains out of carpets?

 For a more thorough cleaning of the carpet, you can use wet cleaning with bicarbonate soda.
 We advise making sure your specific carpet or rug can actually be wet cleaned, since some cannot and could be damaged in the process.
 Read through the guide below if your carpet can indeed be wet cleaned:

-- Prepare a bucket or a basin, and add this mix into it: 1 glass of bicarbonate soda with 10 liters of water.
+- Prepare a bucket or a basin, and add this mix into it: 1 glass of bicarbonate soda with 10 litres of water.
 If the carpet or area rug is small, then you can make less of said solution, but make sure to keep the proportion.
 The water should be warm, but not hot.

 - Vacuum the carpet from dust and small debris.